MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 	hadoop jar /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar pi 5 300

-If you can successfully run one or more of the Hadoop examples, your Hadoop installation was successful and you are ready to install Microsoft R Services.
+If you can successfully run one or more of the Hadoop examples, your Hadoop installation was successful and you are ready to install Microsoft R Server.

 ### Adjusting Hadoop Memory Limits (Hadoop 2.x Systems Only)